Introduction to Holding Company

 Example #1 – The Walt Disney Company

-In the year 1923, two brothers – Walt and Roy O. Disney, founded the company named Disney Brothers Cartoon Studio.
+In 1923, two brothers – Walt and Roy O. Disney, founded the Disney Brothers Cartoon Studio company.
 Later in 1986, it was officially changed to what we know today as The Walt Disney Company.
-Headquartered in Burbank, California, today, it has become a multinational entertainment and media conglomerate.
+Today, headquartered in Burbank, California, it has become a multinational entertainment and media conglomerate.
 In the 1980s, the company started creating and acquiring divisions that produced more mature content than what it was originally associated with.
 Gradually, the company began to earn recognition for its film studio division – The Walt Disney Studios.

 Divisions: